Responsibility to Our People

 • On‑the‑job training, site visits and company visits

-• Leadership and management training and executive coaching for high-potential employees identified as future leaders
+• Leadership and management training, including executive coaching for high‑potential employees

 • Training in specialised management tools

-• Group-wide intranet connectivity, instant messaging and web-based video supporting real time information sharing
+• Group‑wide digital platforms, including intranet access, instant messaging and video conferencing, to support real‑time knowledge sharing

 Through the commitment we make to providing decent work, sound workplace conditions and fair employment terms, we benefit in return from strong retention of high-quality, loyal seafarers and safe operations.

-Our labour standards, human rights practices and workplace conditions adhere to all conventions where our ships trade and our offices are located.
+Our labour standards, human rights practices and workplace conditions adhere to all conventions where our ships trade and our offices are located , including those applicable to our Hong Kong and Singapore‑flagged vessels.

 Our labour policies and minimum standards are determined with reference to the conventions of the International Labour Organization (ILO) – the United Nations agency that shapes policies to promote decent working conditions for seafarers and other workers.
-We are also committed to the internationally recognised provision on human rights as expressed in the UN Guiding Principles on Business and Human Rights.
+We are also committed to the internationally recognized principles of human rights as expressed in the UN Guiding Principles on Business and Human Rights.

-Where ILO conventions have not been ratified by our flag state, we voluntarily comply with or exceed the requirements of such conventions by way of a Collective Bargaining Agreement (“CBA”) with the International Transport Federation (“ITF”)-affiliated seafarer unions.
-Pacific Basin was actively involved in drafting the current Hong Kong flag state CBA which applies to all Hong Kong employers of seafarers under the ITF.
+Where ILO conventions have not been ratified by our flag state, we voluntarily comply with or exceed their requirements through a Collective Bargaining Agreement (CBA) with ITF‑affiliated seafarer unions.
+Pacific Basin was actively involved in drafting the current Hong Kong flag‑state CBA, which applies to all Hong Kong employers of seafarers under the ITF.

-We have also adopted the Sustainable Shipping Initiative Code of Conduct which seeks to reinforce compliance with the MLC and other relevant maritime conventions and goes beyond by focusing on valuing seafarers and the full spectrum of their human rights.
+We have also adopted the Sustainable Shipping Initiative Code of Conduct, which reinforces compliance with the MLC and other relevant maritime conventions and places additional emphasis on valuing seafarers and protecting their human rights.

-We strive to create a culture of care, respect and nondiscrimination and inclusion, and a workplace where all colleagues enjoy opportunities for career advancement, recognition and rewards based on their merit, where all ideas are heard, where decisions are based on merit, and where staff are supported in their individual efforts to contribute to our business’ resilience and success.
+We seek to foster a culture of care, respect, non‑discrimination and inclusion, and a workplace where colleagues have fair, merit‑based access to opportunity.
+We aim to ensure that ideas are heard, decisions are made on merit, and colleagues are supported in contributing to our business’ success and resilience.

-Pacific Basin was an early adopter of the Hong Kong Equal Opportunities Commission’s (EOC) Racial Diversity and Inclusion Charter, in support of the EOC’s mission to promote racial equality and inclusion in the workplace.
+Pacific Basin was an early adopter of the Hong Kong Equal Opportunities Commission’s Racial Diversity and Inclusion Charter, supporting its mission to promote racial equality and inclusive workplaces.

-Pacific Basin is a corporate member of the Diversity Study Group and the Women’s International Shipping & Trading Association (WISTA International) who provide forums for engagement on diversity and inclusion in shipping.
+At sea, we are investing in the development of a growing number of female seafarers.
+We currently employ 70 female seafarers on our owned vessels, including 21 officers.
+We are also a corporate member of the Diversity Study Group and the Women’s International Shipping & Trading Association (WISTA International), which provide platforms for engagement on diversity and inclusion within the shipping industry.

 Making Diversity at Sea Sustainable

-▪ Shore-based female crewing assistants for female seafarers
+▪ Providing shore‑based female crewing assistants to support female seafarers

-▪ Enhanced training for all seafarers about the value of diversity and our zero tolerance to harassment, bullying and discrimination
+▪ Enhanced training for all seafarers on the value of diversity and our zero‑tolerance approach to harassment, bullying and discrimination

-▪ Enhanced pre-joining briefing to cover gender diversity, harassment and bullying topics
+▪ Strengthened pre‑joining briefings covering gender diversity, harassment and bullying

-▪ Supply of female-fit boiler suits and female toiletries kits
+▪ Supply of female‑fit boiler suits and tailored female toiletries kits

 Board Diversity